Winston Ho 何嶸.

 [Title Plaque.
 Leonard Huber, 1904.
 Courtesy of the Historic New Orleans Collection.]

 Notice that this second plaque did not exist when the tomb was originally built in 1904.
 Instead, the words “Soon On Tong” appears at the top of the main plaque.
-The Soon On Tong Association may have been the organization that originally commissioned the tomb.
+The Soon On Tong Association was the organization that originally commissioned the tomb.
 During the restoration in 1949, “Song On Tong” was apparently removed from the tomb and replaced by the horizontal bar that appears in its place, while the second plaque was added above it.

 [Altar with Offering Burner.
 Winston Ho, 2010]